 "does no damage": Effects that refer to when a unit does no damage refer both to it rolling no hits and to when all the damage is prevented.
 If it also states "when this unit attacks," then if the attack is cancelled by retreating, it also does no damage.
 All that matters is that no damage counters were placed.
-See also: damage (p.22).

-"...does Y [damage/dice of damage] to itself": Effects that grant a bonus in exchange for damage.
+See also: damage. "...does Y [damage/dice of damage] to itself": Effects that grant a bonus in exchange for damage.
 The unit can prevent, Evade, and Deflect the damage, just like any other damage.
 If the unit attacks again, the unit gets the power bonus again, and it damages itself again at the end of the attack.

-"draw X cards": If an effect (not a cost or Upkeep) tells you to "draw X cards", you draw as many as you can up to X cards. "during battle": The general POP during the battle phase.
+"draw X cards": If an effect (not a cost or Upkeep) tells you to "draw X cards", you draw as many as you can up to X cards.